MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-atlassian.md

 - [Detect cloud threats, compromised accounts, and malicious insiders](best-practices.md#detect-cloud-threats-compromised-accounts-malicious-insiders-and-ransomware)

 - [Use the audit trail of activities for forensic investigations](best-practices.md#use-the-audit-trail-of-activities-for-forensic-investigations)

+## Rate limits and limitations

+- **Rate limits** include 1000 requests per minute (per API key/connector instance).

+    For more information about the Atlassian API limitation, see [Atlassian admin REST APIs](https://developer.atlassian.com/cloud/admin/about/#about-the-cloud-admin-rest-apis).

+- **Limitations** include:

+    - Activities will be shown in Defender for Cloud Apps only for users with a verified domain.

+    - The API key has a maximum expiration period of one year.
+After one year, you'll need to create another API key from the Atlassian Admin portal and replace it for the old API Key in the Defender for Cloud Apps console.

+    - You won't be able to see in Defender for Cloud Apps whether a user is an admin or not.

+    - System activities are shown with the **Atlassian Internal System** account name.

 ## Next steps